What is Spain's “Golden Visa” Program?

 How to Get It

-First you need to complete the purchase process, that is to say, register it in your name in the property registry.
+First you need to complete the investment process, that is to say, deposit the money in the Spanish bank or investment fund, or complete the property purchase and register it in your name in the property registry.

 Technically it is possible to request the residency permit just after signing the down payment contract of purchase and sale with payment of a deposit, however, in practice it is rarely done.
 This is primarily because the residency permit requires that the entire purchase amount be deposited in a Spanish bank, which usually happens just before completing the purchase at a notary public.